Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 </summary>

 #### What:
 Employment services are available to anyone seeking employment, career planning support, and training opportunities.
 Our experienced staff can open doors to help find the right fit for employment and training.
-Appointments are available virtually and in person at the Centers.
+Appointments are available virtually and in person at the Centres.
 Please inquire about the availability of in-person appointments.

 > The staff are very supportive of your goals and help you find the best possible way to achieve those goals, short-term and long-term.
 I would highly recommend the Conestoga Career Centre to anyone who is in need of Career help.
 >
 > – A successful job seeker, Jess

-*Employment Ontario* (Secro) funded programs including: Employment Services and the Canada Ontario Job Grant (COJG).
+Employment Ontario (Secro) funded programs including: Employment Services and the Canada Ontario Job Grant (COJG).
 - Connections to employers with monthly employer showcases
 - Individualized Job Search and Resume Assistance
 - Resource Centre and Virtual Job Board (MyCareer)